 Below are commonly asked questions about our convertible Jeep rentals in Miami and Fort Lauderdale.
 We address questions about insurance, rental age, delivery options, and more!

 Q: Can I rent a Jeep and drop it off in Key West?
-No. We do not do one way rentals to Key West.
-Our Jeeps must be returned to Miami or Fort Lauderdale.
+No. We do not do one-way rentals to Key West.
+Our Jeeps must be returned to Miami, Fort Lauderdale, or Palm Beach.

 Q: Can I rent a Jeep for one day?
-No. We have a minimum rental period of two days.
+No. We have a minimum rental period of four days.

 Q: Can I rent a Jeep if I am below 25 years old?
-We have a minimum rental age of 21, but all renters below the age of 25 must answer specific questions about their driving record before being approved.
+We have a minimum rental age of 25 for the Primary driver.
+No exceptions.

 Q: Do you deliver Jeeps to airports, Cruise Ship terminals, and hotels?
 Yes.
-We will deliver our Jeeps anywhere in Miami or Fort lauderdale.
+We will deliver our Jeeps anywhere in Miami, Fort Lauderdale, and Palm Beach.

 Q: Can I get a discount on a tour if I rent a Jeep?
 Yes!
 We discount our tours for folks that rent Jeeps from us.

-Q: Are all of your Jeeps soft top convertibles?
+Q: Are all your Jeeps soft top convertibles?
 Yes.
-The only vehicle we rent is a 4 door convertible Jeep Wrangler.
+The only vehicle we rent is a 4-door convertible Jeep Wrangler.

 Q: Do I pay for the rental when I reserve a Jeep?
-No. You only pay the Deposit to reserve a Jeep.
+No. You only pay the deposit to reserve a Jeep.
 The rental amount is paid for when you take delivery of the Jeep.
+The deposit is held until you return the Jeep and then it is disbursed back to you.

-Q: Do I need my own automobile insurance to rent a Jeep?
-No. Our Jeeps carry their own insurance that meet Florida State minimum insurance requirements (10/20/10).
-If you do have insurance that covers you in a rental car, your insurance is primary and the Jeeps insurance is secondary.
-In other words, your insurance kicks in first, and if it is exhausted, the Jeeps insurance is next in line.
-Please see below for a more thorough explanation of the insurance that comes with the Jeep:
+Q: Do I need my automobile insurance to rent a Jeep?
+No. Our Jeeps carry their own insurance that meets Florida State minimum insurance requirements (10/20/10).
+If you have insurance that covers you in a rental car, your insurance is primary and the Jeep’s insurance is secondary.
+In other words, your insurance kicks in first, and if it is exhausted, the Jeep’s insurance is next in line.
+Continue reading for a more thorough explanation of the insurance that comes with the Jeep.

 The numbers 10/20/10 represent the monetary limits on the Jeeps liability coverage.